python/cpython/Doc/c-api/call.rst

 .. c:function:: PyObject* PyObject_CallMethodObjArgs(PyObject *obj, PyObject *name, ..., NULL)

-   Calls a method of the Python object *obj*, where the name of the method is given as a Python string object in *name*.
-It is called with a variable number of :c:type:`PyObject\*` arguments.
+   Call a method of the Python object *obj*, where the name of the method is given as a Python string object in *name*.
+It is called with a variable number of :c:type:`PyObject \*` arguments.
 The arguments are provided as a variable number of parameters followed by *NULL*.

    Return the result of the call on success, or raise an exception and return